Fox, Lundqvist lead Rangers to 3-2 win over Hurricanes

+NEW YORK (AP) — The New York Rangers have put together a three-game winning streak with a different script in each contest.

-NEW YORK (AP) — Adam Fox had a goal and an assist, Henrik Lundqvist stopped 41 shots, and the New York Rangers held on to beat the Carolina Hurricanes 3-2 Wednesday night.
+Adam Fox had a goal and an assist, Henrik Lundqvist stopped 41 shots, and the Rangers held on to beat the Carolina Hurricanes 3-2 Wednesday night.

 Mika Zibanejad scored in his return after missing 13 games with an upper body injury, Brendan Smith also had a goal and Artemi Panarin added two assists to help the Rangers improve to 9-4-1 in their last 14 games.